WICG/attribution-reporting-api/AGGREGATE.md

 The encryption will use public keys specified by the aggregation service.
-The browser will encrypt payloads just before the report is sent by fetching the public key endpoint with an un-credentialed request.
+The browser will encrypt payloads just before the report is sent by fetching the public key endpoint (the aggregation service coordinator origin at the path `.well-known/aggregation-service/publick-keys`) with an un-credentialed request.
 The processing origin will respond with a set of keys which will be stored according to standard HTTP caching rules, i.e. using Cache-Control headers to dictate how long to store the keys for (e.g. following the [freshness